Semyon Zaharovitch Marmeladov

-Marmeladov is a "don't let this happen to you" kind of character.
-His drinking strongly contributes to huge suffering for his entire family.
-His daughter Sonia has been forced into prostitution and he uses her hard-earned money to buy booze.
-He claims to love his family, but can't get his drinking habit under control.
+Dude has a problem with the sauce, to put it extremely mildly.
+His drinking strongly contributes to huge suffering...for his entire family.
+His daughter Sonia has been forced into prostitution, and he uses her hard-earned money to buy booze.
+He claims to love his family but can't get his drinking habit under control.

-It's a little surprising that Raskolnikov seems to care about him so much and to treat him so gently.
-Perhaps it's because his suffering and helplessness is so apparent.
-As we know, Raskolnikov has a soft spot for stuff like that.
+It's a little surprising that Raskolnikov seems to care about him so much and that he treats him so gently.
+Perhaps it's because his suffering and helplessness is so apparent—as we know, Raskolnikov has a soft spot for stuff like that.

 In any case, if Raskolnikov hadn't helped Marmeladov, he might never have met Sonia.
-Furthermore, Marmeladov brings out something in Raskolnikov that we don't see often: real tenderness and compassion.
+Also, Marmeladov brings out something in Raskolnikov that we don't often see on display in our axe-murdering protagonist: real tenderness and compassion.
 Raskolnikov actually acts on those feelings in a positive way and tries to help Marmeladov.
-Check this out:

-This creates a sense of doubling, or even déjà vu, and recalls the murders.
+This creates a sense of doubling—or even déjà vu—and recalls the murders.
 This is the kind of thing that makes Raskolnikov so confused.
-On the one hand, he sees that there is a huge difference in getting blood on your clothes from killing someone, and getting blood on your clothes from trying to save someone.
-Yet, his mind can't quite grasp why there is such a different.
+On the one hand, he sees that there's a huge difference in getting blood on your clothes from killing someone and getting blood on your clothes from trying to save someone.
+Yet, his mind can't quite grasp why there's such a difference.

-Anyhow, Marmeladov challenges us.
+From a character analysis standpoint, Marmeladov is a bit of a mystery wrapped in an enigma wrapped in a beer coozy.
 If it wasn't for the fact that Raskolnikov liked him so much, we'd be tempted to call Marmeladov a bad guy.
-As much as the novel disapproves of alcohol, it seems to consider alcoholism a genuine illness and, as such, places Marmeladov in opposition to people like Svidrigaïlov and Luzhin who appear to get off on being mean and abusing their power.
+But, as much as the novel disapproves of alcohol (just say no, y'all), it seems to consider alcoholism a genuine illness and, as such, places Marmeladov in opposition to people like Svidrigaïlov and Luzhin...who appear to get off on being mean and abusing their power.